Dolly Castro Flaunts Hourglass Figure In Lacy Red Corset And Jeans

-Dolly Castro gave her Instagram followers a treat on Friday when she popped up on their timelines rocking an outfit that showed of her enviable hourglass figure.
-In the shared snapshot, Dolly rocked a bright rd corset that featured lace panels around the neckline and under the bust.
-She paired the eye-catching top with a pair of distressed blue jeans
+Dolly Castro gave her Instagram followers a treat on Friday when she popped up on their timelines rocking an outfit that showed off her enviable hourglass figure.
+In the snapshot, Dolly rocked a bright red corset that featured lace panels around the neckline and under the bust.
+She complimented the eye-catching top with a pair of distressed blue jeans

 In her caption, Dolly revealed that she was all dressed up to go to the supermarket.
 But she added that she was envisioning herself at her favorite restaurant with her husband.
 She went on to express nostalgia about life before coronavirus restrictions, stating that she missed going to the gym and hugging people without judgment, among other things.

-The post has been liked more than 10,000 times, as of this writing and more than 250 Instagram users have commented on it so far.
+At the time of this writing, the post had been liked more than 10,000 times and had more than 250 comments.
 In those comments, fans showered the Nicaraguan fitness model with praise.
 While a lot of the comments were in Spanish, Dolly’s English-speaking admirers chimed in as well.

 View this post on Instagram